wln20/wln20.github.io/_pages/about.md

 ---
 permalink: /
 title: "Luning Wang's Page"
-excerpt: "Luning Wang's Page"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/t
   - /about.html
 ---

 I’m Luning Wang (王麓宁）, currently a M.S. student at the University of Michigan.

 Before joining U-Mich, I obtained my B.E. degree in 2024 from the Department of Electronic Engineering, Tsinghua University.